Nayos1337/cscg2020/pwn/ropnop/writeup.md

 > cmp    ecx,0x90
 ```

-So essentialy everything after this compare is not modified, because `0x90` will be replaced with `0x90`
+So essentially everything after this compare is not modified, because `0x90` will be replaced with `0x90`

 But before we care about that we first have to get our ropchain working.
 The [pwntools](https://pypi.org/project/pwntools/) tool cyclic is very useful in this case.